dataobservatory-eu/retroharmonize-publication/README.md

 **root** - The two articles, `.bib` bibliography files, and `yml` files for markdown conversions, plus reproducbile `docx`, `pdf`, `epub` versions.
 Work in the `Rmd` markdown files.
 If you do not write R code, just ignore the R code chunks, and use it as a clean markdown text.

 **bib** - please save here individual BibTex entries.
 The consolidated entries will should be placed in one of the main `.bib` files in the root folder.
 The pandoc / knitr / RStudio workflow can have hickuups with bib files, so try to save individual files first in `bib/xyz.bib`.
-The literature review items should be added to the `surveyharmonization.bib` fájl, making sure that at least the title={}, author={} and the year={} fields are not empty, i.e. if there is only a date ={2022-05-06} field, you create a year = {2022} field, too.
+The literature review items should be added to the `surveyharmonization.bib` file, making sure that at least the title={}, author={} and the year={} fields are not empty, i.e. if there is only a date ={2022-05-06} field, you create a year = {2022} field, too.

 **not_included** - user's scrap directory, excluded by `.gitignore`.
 Please put your non-synchronized scaps and code doodles here.